 — Water Management and Resilience

-We are in talks with various universities from around the Eurodelta tentativeley, to join this initiative like, The Delft University of Technology, Eindhoven University of Technology, University of Amsterdam, Wageniging University and Research, TU Dortmund, RWTH Aachen, Technical University Cologne (TH Köln), ILS – Institut für Landes- und Stadtentwicklungsforschung), University Duisburg-Essen, Vrije Universiteit Brussels, Université Libre de Bruxelles, University of Vienna, University of Copenhagen, Universidad Autonoma de Madrid, Universidad Complutense de Madrid, Ghent University, KU Leuven, ETH Zurich – Swiss Federal Institute of Technology.
+We are in talks with various universities in and around the Eurodelta.
+The following have showin interest in joining the discussion: The Delft University of Technology, Eindhoven University of Technology, University of Amsterdam, Wageniging University and Research, TU Dortmund, RWTH Aachen, University Duisburg-Essen, Vrije Universiteit Brussels, Université Libre de Bruxelles, Ghent University, KU Leuven, Politecnico de Torino, ETH Zurich – Swiss Federal Institute of Technology.